You may be referred to a doctor who specializes in treating blood disorders (hematologist).

 - Make a list of all medications, vitamins and supplements that you're taking.

-- What medications are available, and which do you recommend?
+- What treatment do you recommend?
+Do I need surgery?

 What to expect from your doctor